 Tip Three: Don’t Store Things You Don’t Use At Home

 We are all guilty of hanging on to things we no longer use, or keeping items at home all year round when they’re only used seasonally.
+Most of the time these items are kept in a 12×20 shed as the storage space within them is ideal, or of course the loft as well.
+If you were to go through these items properly, no doubt you would realise that actually a large percentage of them have no use anymore.
 For seasonal items, it’s often because we don’t know what else to do with them, so they take up house space that could be put to better use.
 An alternative solution is self storage, and most of us have a storage facility close by these days.

 Contrary to popular belief, storage spaces available in self storage units fall into a wide variety of sizes so you never need rent more space than you actually need.
 The contracts are also short term, often running from week to week so they are ideal for either long or short term storage.
 Add on convenient opening hours and professional grade security, and it’s easy to see why this is the storage secret behind many a tidy home.